Aniketyadav29/index.html/README.md

 Use

    target="_main" to open a link in a new tab.

    You can also make an image a clickable link by wrapping the

   tag inside an tag.

   Image Tag (): Used to add images.

 Example:

 .
-The

-src attribute specifies the image source, which can be a relative URL.
+The src attribute specifies the image source, which can be a relative URL.

-You can set the height and width of an image using attributes, like
+You can set the height and width of an image using attributes, like or .Line Break Tag :- Adds a line break, or a next line, to your page.

- or .

-Line Break Tag (

-): Adds a line break, or a next line, to your page.

-Text Formatting Tags:

-for bold text.

-for italic text.

-for underline text.

-for bigger text.

-for smaller text.

-for subscript text (e.g., H_2O).

-for superscript text (e.g., A+B).

-Horizontal Ruler (

-): Displays a horizontal line to separate content.Preformatted Text (

-): Displays text exactly as it's written in the code, preserving spaces and line breaks.📦 Block vs. Inline Elements

-CategoryElementDescriptionBlock-Level<div>Takes up the full width available and starts on a new line.
-It's a common container for other elements.Inline-Level<span>Takes only as much width as its content needs and does not start on a new line.
-It's a common container for other elements.Semantic Tags<header>Used to define the header of a page or section.<main>Used to define the main content of a document.<footer>Used to define the footer of a page or section.Inside <main><section>Used for a section on your page.<article>Used for an article on your page.<aside>Used for content aside from the main content, such as advertisements.

 📂 Lists and Tables